It’s time to reveal the secret ingredients behind the most ambitious children’s book ever!

 When it comes to finding a name for a royal baby, we’ve learnt a thing or two from making our magically personalised children’s books.

-With everyone going bananas for the royal baby, we thought we’d give Will and Kate a bit of help choosing that golden name.
+With everyone going bananas for the royal baby, we thought we’d give the royal couple a bit of help choosing that golden name.
 Over the years we’ve made millions of books for children with names of all shapes and sizes – and some contain a secret royal history more colourful than you might have imagined…

 No, not that famous guy, Prince Albert.
 We’re talking about Albert the Peculiar, who was the Duke of Austria in 1395 and son of Albert the Pigtail (naturally).